 More than 1 million people in the United States get cancer each year.
 But did you know certain types of cancer can be prevented?
-Cervical cancer is almost completely preventable, and in this article we’ll review some strategies.
+Cervical cancer is almost completely preventable, and in this article, we’ll review some strategies.

 The cervix is the lower part of the uterus (womb).
 The normal cells of the cervix can gradually develop pre-cancerous changes that eventually become cancer.
-It is these changes that are identified by pap smear.
+It is these changes that are identified by a pap smear.
 The change from cervical pre-cancer to cervical cancer usually takes several years, but it can happen in less than a year.
 Treating all pre-cancers can prevent almost all true cancers.

 Cervical cancer tends to occur in women ages 30-50, but more than 20% of cases of cervical cancer are found in women over 65.
 It is extremely rare in women 20 and younger, therefore pap smears are not recommended until age 21.